kubeflow/community/releases/handbook.md

 Normal development in the different WGs and in the <https://github.com/kubeflow/manifests> repo.

 **Success Criteria:**
-* (Optional but encouraged): Issues tracking new features should also provide information on whether the docs should be updated for that feature
+* (Optional but encouraged): Issues tracking new features should also have a corresponding docs PR that gets developed in parallel with the feature.
+  This will help keep track of PRs at risk during the Feature Freeze phase as well as evaluate the docs effort early.

 ### Feature Freeze (2 weeks)